Vegan Matzah Pizza + 10 Topping Ideas!

 What Is Matzah Pizza?

-For extra fun, try making thematic matzah pizzas with some of these ideas:
+Matzah pizza is more of an idea than a set recipe.
+For extra fun, try making thematic matzah pizzas with your family!
+Here are some suggestions:

 • Taco Matzah Pizza (Refried beans, Soyrizo, jalapeño, vegan cheddar shreds and avocado)